 However, when someone isn’t entirely healthy, it can be harder for these bacteria to break down these proteins, as they should, leaving particular chemical smells behind.

-Science and studies as now proven, that your breath could reveal a lot about your health.
+Science and studies have now proven your breath could reveal a lot about your health.
 Doctors have gone a step ahead by diagnosing sickness through your unique ‘breath print’.
 Your body health begins with our mouth and hence oral care has its strong connect to one’s overall health condition.

 Research shows that what is going on in your mouth can directly reflect what’s happening elsewhere in your body, from your brain all the way down to your private parts.
 And conditions such as gum disease can be precursors to scary stuff like cognitive decline, diabetes, and certain STDs.